What Happens When Windows 10 Reaches End of Life?

 Once again, if you need help with this, I can assist remotely and by phone.
 I am more than thrilled to answer all of your questions and concerns.
 Send me an email if you want my assistance.
 Please note that fees apply - I don't work for free.

-Lastly: don't bitch if your Windows 10 gets compromised, because, well, you asked for it.
+Lastly: don't complain if your Windows 10 gets compromised if it is no longer supported, because, well, you asked for it.
 If it does happen, expect it to happen again and again because most break-ins are automated by bots that will probe your machine 24/7 looking for a way in.
 I know this to be true because my web server is constantly being probed and tested by bots in China and Russia all day long, every day (at least, that's what my logs say).

 Most popular articles